Residence Life Q+A

 After occupancy, students are bound to the agreement for the full academic year.
 If it becomes necessary for a student to withdraw from the University during the term of this agreement, the room and board charges will be in accordance with the Refund Policy as stated in the University Catalog.
 Students moving from the residence hall prior to the end of the contract will be charged the full fee for room and board charges.
 Current students who participate in room draw and then withdraw from housing for any reason other than withdrawing from the university or academic suspension will forfeit their $125 room reservation fee.
 Submitting an application for a contract release does not imply automatic termination of contract.

 What if a maintenance problem occurs?

-For non-emergency services, students are asked to request a work order to be placed with the RA or by contacting the Director of Campus Life.
+For non-emergency services, students are asked to request a work order to be placed with the RA or by contacting the Office of Campus Life.
 The maintenance team will handle the request on a priority basis as they come in.
 For emergency needs, the resident should contact Campus Safety immediately.